-RE: CIRCULAR 01/14 - EBOLA - SOUTH AMERICAN COUNTRIES Dear Sirs, Due to the outbreak of Ebola and all the implications that this could have in our area of influence, the members of SAPIC have discussed this matter deciding to issue this general circular to our principals outlining the present situation in our countries which you will find detailed hereunder: a) ARGENTINA:

-As per circular issued by the Centro de Navegacion (Chamber grouping local agents in Argentina), the local Pilots Association through the River Plate Area Committee has decided that bearing in mind there are no clear instructions from the Sanitary Authorities as to the measures and actions to be met with by the pilots in relation to the vessels coming from infected areas with Ebola, the pilots companies rendering pilotage services in the River Plate who are part of the Committee, decided that their pilots will not board any vessel coming from the infected areas (Guinea, Liberia, Nigeria and Sierra Leone) until such time as they have completed 30 (thirty) days from the departure of the last port of the infected areas until the time the pilot should board the vessel.
+RE: CIRCULAR 02/14 - EBOLA - SOUTH AMERICAN COUNTRIES Dear Sirs, Due to the outbreak of Ebola and all the implications that this could have in our area of influence, the members of SAPIC have discussed this matter deciding to issue this general circular to our principals outlining the present situation in our countries which you will find detailed hereunder: a) ARGENTINA: As per circular issued by the Centro de Navegacion (Chamber grouping local agents in Argentina), the local Pilots Association through the River Plate Area Committee has decided that bearing in mind there are no clear instructions from the Sanitary Authorities as to the measures and actions to be met with by the pilots in relation to the vessels coming from infected areas with Ebola, the pilots companies rendering pilotage services in the River Plate who are part of the Committee, decided that their pilots will not board any vessel coming from the infected areas (Guinea, Liberia, Nigeria and Sierra Leone) until such time as they have completed 30 (thirty) days from the departure of the last port of the infected areas until the time the pilot should board the vessel.
 On the other hand the Centro de Navegacion has addressed a letter to the Sanitary Authorities requesting to issue a procedure in respect of the vessels arriving from the infected areas.
 In view of the aforementioned, we would suggest that if any vessel is coming from or any of those countries then her Master/Owners should get advice from their local agents in advance and before arriving/entering the River Plate area.
-However, this office will continue watching the situation and will issue further circulars on the subject when and if further news to report.
-A protocol has been issued recently by health Authorities stating that all vessels coming from affected countries should be in surveyed by health border inspectors, either before piloting or at arrival to port in accordance to risks analysis.
+However, this office will continue watching the situation and will issue further circulars on the subject when and if further news to report. b) In accordance with latest information from pilots they have decided to reduce the waiting time from 30 to 21 days.
 Source of information: Pandi Liquidadores SRL, Buenos Aires b) BRAZIL: 1) Port of Santos: Up to this moment, Agência Nacional de Vigilância Sanitária-Anvisa (National Health Surveillance Agency), the Brazilian port health authority, did not put any specific measures in place for vessels arriving from Africa and will continue adopting the protocols set forth in the International Health Regulation, particularly in respect of the issuance of the Maritime Declaration of Health, though we expect that vessels coming from Guinea, Liberia, Sierra Leone and Nigeria might be subject of a more stringent scrutiny by part of Anvisa.
 Due to its transmissible nature, Ebola is regarded as a disease of compulsory notification and failure to report suspected or diagnoses cases is not only a violation of the relevant health regulations but also a criminal offence, so it is essential that all such cases are reported by the vessels' masters in a timely fashion.

 Source of information: Representacoes Proinde Ltda., Santos 2) Port of Paranaguá: A general public meeting scheduled by local ANVISA branch occurred on 18.08.2014 at 1400/LT, and the following was informed: For now no quarantine is being imposed on vessels arriving from Africa and usual procedures must be carried out by the Masters in order to obtain the free pratique (formally communicate of the health condition on board 48 hours prior to arrival at first Brazilian port - Maritime Declaration of Health).
 Nevertheless, vessels arriving from West Africa/endemic areas do not obtain the free pratique by radio as usual, instead, such vessels must be compulsorily physically inspected by Health Authority Inspectors, who will release the vessel after ascertaining there is no infection on board.

 ANVISA Headquarters has issued an official brochure especially for seafarers, as follows: